delyte-official/S3_Project_OCR/README.md

 > ./main

 ### Use the Application
-The two most important part of the Application are:
+The most important parts of the Application are:

 1. The display section (on the left):
     It will display the results of every steps of the solving process.